-Following the Distribution, of the members of our Board of Directors will also serve as directors of Cablevision and/or MSG concurrently with their service on our Board of Directors.
+Following the Distribution, there will be an overlap between the senior management of the Company and Cablevision.
+Charles F. Dolan will serve as the Executive Chairman of the Company and as the Chairman of Cablevision.
+In addition, immediately following the Distribution, eight of the members of our Board of Directors will also serve as directors of Cablevision and/or MSG concurrently with their service on our Board of Directors.
 Therefore, these directors may have actual or apparent conflicts of interest with respect to matters involving or affecting each company.
 For example there will be the potential for a conflict of interest when we, Cablevision or MSG consider certain acquisitions and other corporate opportunities that may be suitable for us and either or both of them.
 Also, conflicts may arise if there are issues or disputes under the commercial arrangements that will exist between Cablevision or MSG and us.
 See "Description of Capital Stock - Certain Corporate Opportunities and Conflicts."
 In addition, after the Distribution, certain of our officers and directors will continue to own Cablevision and MSG stock and options to purchase Cablevision or MSG stock, as well as cash performance awards with any payout based on the performance of Cablevision or MSG.
-These ownership interests could create actual, apparent or potential conflicts of interest when these individuals are faced with decisions that will exist to be defined in potential conflicts that may arise.
+These ownership interests could create actual, apparent or potential conflicts of interest when these individuals are faced with decisions that could have different implications for the Company and Cablevision or MSG.
+See "- Related Party Transaction Approval Policy" below for a discussion of certain procedures we will institute to help ameliorate any such potential conflicts that may arise.

 The Company's amended and restated certificate of incorporation will acknowledge that the Company may have overlapping directors and officers with Cablevision and its subsidiaries and successors or MSG and its subsidiaries and successors and that the Company may engage in material business transactions with such entities.
-The Company will renounce its rights to certain business opportunities and the Company's amended and restated certificate of incorporation will provide that in certain circumstances our directors and officers will not have liability to the Company or its stockholders for breach of any fiduciary duty by reason of the fact that any such individual directs a corporate opportunity to Cablevision or any of its subsidiaries instead of the Company, or does not refer or communicate information regarding such corporate opportunity to the Company.
+The Company will renounce its rights to certain business opportunities and the Company's amended and restated certificate of incorporation will provide that in certain circumstances our directors and officers will not have liability to the Company or its stockholders for breach of any fiduciary duty by reason of the fact that any such individual directs a corporate opportunity to Cablevision or any of its subsidiaries or MSG or any of its subsidiaries instead of the Company, or does not refer or communicate information regarding such corporate opportunity to the Company.
 These provisions in our amended and restated certificate of incorporation will also expressly validate certain contracts, agreements, arrangements and transactions (and amendments, modifications or terminations thereof) between the Company and Cablevision, MSG and/or any of their respective subsidiaries and will provide that, to the fullest extent permitted by law, the actions of the overlapping directors and officers in connection therewith are not breaches of fiduciary duties owed to the Company or its stockholders.
 See "Description of Capital Stock - Certain Corporate Opportunities and Conflicts."
+A form of our amended and restated certificate of incorporation has been filed as an exhibit to an amendment to the registration statement of which this Information Statement forms a part, and the foregoing description of our amended and restated certificate of incorporation is qualified in its entirety by reference to the amended and restated certificate of incorporation as so filed.